Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Methods

 \subsubsection{Mannodi Group Dataset}

 DFT computations performed in our group over the years and available as part of multiple publications \cite{htdft-1, htdft-2, htdft-3} have resulted in an extensive database of halide and chalcogenide (single and double) perovskite structures across cubic, tetragonal, orthorhombic, and hexagonal phases.
+All DFT computations were performed using the Vienna Ab-initio Simulation Package (VASP) \cite{DFT1, DFT2}, employing the projector augmented wave (PAW) pseudopotentials \cite{paw1, paw2}.
+A plane-wave kinetic energy cutoff of 500 eV and a Monkhorst-Pack \textit{k}-mesh of density $\sim$0.03 (2$\pi$Å$^{-1}$) to sample the Brillouin zone was used across all the calculations.
 A distribution of the ions that adopt the A, B/B', and X sites in these compounds is pictured in \textbf{Figure \ref{fig:db}(a)}, with different colors referring to ABX$_3$ halide perovskites (HaP), ABX$_3$ chalcogenide perovskites (ChP), A$_2$BB'X$_6$ double perovskites (DP), and A$_2$BX$_6$ vacancy-ordered double perovskites (VO).
 As explained later, the identity and fractions of these A/B/B'/X species, along with their phases, are used to create perovskite feature vectors that are inputs to various ML models.
 A combinatorially massive number of A-B-X compositions could be created within the highlighted chemical space with arbitrary mixing at any site, and only a small fraction of it was ultimately used for creating the DFT dataset. \\